mohammed-tayeb/Manual_Testing_Portfolio/README.md

 This repository showcases my manual testing project for the **4ACTIVE** gym class management web application.
 It includes detailed documentation of software requirements, test cases, defect reports, and testing protocols.

 The 4ACTIVE gym class management web application is a real platform accessible at 4-active.pl.
 As an active member of this gym, I frequently use the website, which motivated me to use it as a template for my manual testing project.
-This choice allows potential employers and collaborators to easily access the site and follow along with my testing examples.
+This choice allows you to easily access the site and follow along with my testing examples.

 For this project, I focused on two main features:

-Admin Class Management: This feature allows gym administrators to create, modify, and delete classes offered at the gym.
+- **Admin Class Management:** This feature allows gym administrators to create, modify, and delete classes offered at the gym.
 Admins can also manage class schedules and capacities, ensuring that members have access to a variety of fitness options.

-Member Class Management: This functionality enables members to view available classes, sign up for sessions, and manage their bookings.
+- **Member Class Management:** This functionality enables members to view available classes, sign up for sessions, and manage their bookings.
 Members can also unsubscribe from classes they no longer wish to attend.

 ### Testing